Kopernicus/Kopernicus/README.md

 New in this latest version release-148:

 1.)
-Bugfix for some (almost completely unusued) KSC customization fucntions that were broken.
+Bugfix for some (almost completely unusued) KSC customization fundtions that were broken.

 Known Bugs: